 - Are there flexible coverage options to fit your budget and needs exactly?

 You will not need a permit for your dog but most cities charge an annual Dog Tax (hondenbelasting); prices vary on the number of dogs.
-Dogs must also be registered with the local town hall (gemeente) and the municipal tax office (Gemeentelijke Belastingdienst) upon arrival, which you can arrange by letter or in person.
+Dogs must also register with the local town hall (gemeente) and the municipal tax office (Gemeentelijke Belastingdienst) upon arrival, which you can arrange by letter or in person.
 No other animals, such as cats, require registration or tax.

 The Netherlands has a wide network of animal hospitals and vets.
 As well as appointments, many vets offer a special drop-in time (spreekuur) when you can stop by unannounced for advice or in an emergency.
 As for health check-ups, your vet will keep you regularly informed with updates.